Efrat Dor

 Efrat Dor (אפרת דור; born 6 January 1983) is an Israeli actress.
 She is best known for portraying Magdalena Gross in the film The Zookeeper’s Wife, as Lizzie DeLaurentis in the Amazon show Sneaky Pete, and as Eva McCulloch in The Flash.

 Early life

-Dor was born in Be'er Sheva, Israel, to a family of Aschkenazi Polish-Jewish descent.
+Dor was born in Be'er Sheva, Israel, to a family of Ashkenazi Polish-Jewish descent.
 She grew up in its neighboring affluent town of Omer with her parents, a writer and an engineer, and three brothers.
-Her Polish-Jewish grandmother's mother, father, and his brother were all murdered by the Germans during the Holocaust.
+Her Polish-Jewish grandmother's mother, father, and his brother were all murdered by the Nazis during the Holocaust.

 Dor attended Eshel Ha'Nasi high school where she studied drama.
 She also trained as a ballet dancer at the Bat-Dor Beer-Sheva professional dance school in Beersheba.
 She went on to study acting at the Beit Zvi School for the Performing Arts in Israel and Lee Strasberg Theatre and Film Institute in New York.